 org.jboss.internal.soa.esb.message.filter.MetaDataFilter and org.jboss.internal.soa.message.filter.GatewayFilter which add the following meta-data to the Message as Properties with the indicated property names and the returned String values.
-See the Adapter Guide for more information about Gateways.

-Message Property Name Value org.jboss.soa.esb.message.transport.ty pe File, FTP, JMS, SQL, or Hibernate. org.jboss.soa.esb.message.source The name of the file from which the message was read. org.jboss.soa.esb.message.time.dob The time the message entered the ESB, e.g., the time it was sent, or the time it arrived at a gateway. org.jboss.soa.esb.message.time.dod The time the message left the ESB, e.g., the time it was received. org.jboss.soa.esb.gateway.original.fil e.name If the message was received via a file related gateway node, then this element will contain the name of the original file from which the message was sourced. org.jboss.soa.esb.gateway.original.que ue.name If the message was received via a JMS gateway node, then this element will contain the name of the queue from which it was received. org.jboss.soa.esb.gateway.original.url If the message was received via a SQL gateway node, then this element will contain the original database URL.
+Message Property Name Value org.jboss.soa.esb.message.transport.ty File, FTP, JMS, SQL, or Hibernate. org.jboss.soa.esb.message.source The name of the file from which the message was read. org.jboss.soa.esb.message.time.dob The time the message entered the ESB, e.g., the time it was sent, or the time it arrived at a gateway. org.jboss.soa.esb.message.time.dod The time the message left the ESB, e.g., the time it was died. org.jboss.soa.esb.gateway.original.file.name If the message was received via a file related gateway node, then this element will contain the name of the original file from which the message was sourced. org.jboss.soa.esb.gateway.original.que ue.name If the message was received via a JMS gateway node, then this element will contain the name of the queue from which it was received. org.jboss.soa.esb.gateway.original.url If the message was received via a SQL gateway node, then this element will contain the original database URL.